travitch/ql-grep/README.md

 By using `ql-grep`, you acknowledge that you understand that it is unsound and incomplete.
 It is a liar and a cheat.
 It may produce useful results, but provides no guarantees about anything.

-# Examples

-See the [examples](examples/) directory for numerous CodeQL query examples with explanatory commentary.
-These examples are part of the test suite for the parser and type checker, so they should be reflective of what `ql-grep` supports.
-There are additional examples in the [integration test suite](tests/integration), which are executed on a set of large codebases in the test suite.

 # Getting Started

 Building `ql-grep` requires a working C++ compiler (for the tree-sitter grammars) and a rust toolchain.
 To build it, run the following commands: